Trevor Swartz

-Trevor Swartz (born October 1, 1995) is an American soccer coach who is currently the head coach of the Claremont-Mudd-Scripps Stags.
+Trevor Swartz (born October 1, 1995) is an American soccer coach who is currently an assistant coach at UNLV.
+He formerly was the head coach of the Claremont-Mudd-Scripps Stags.

-Career
+Early life

+Youth

+Swartz grew up in Cameron Park, California and enrolled at Ponderosa High School, playing soccer for Sacramento United and Placer United.
+He was invited to the High School Soccer "All America" game in 2013.

+College

+Swartz attended Indiana University, where he played college soccer as a midfielder for the Hoosiers from 2014 to 2018, tallying a total of 12 goals and 27 assists in 82 appearances.
+During his time at Indiana, Swartz was Second-Team All-Big Ten and led the NCAA in Total Assists and Assists per Game in 2018.

 In July 2019, Swartz joined the Sacramento State men's soccer program as a volunteer assistant coach.

 After spending the 2021 season as the Claremont-Mudd-Scripps Stags top assistant, Swartz was named CMS head coach on April 27, 2022.